Onychodus: Later discoveries

+In 2017, Mann et al. described a new species, Onychodus eriensis, from the Dundee Formation of Pelee Island, Canada.
+In 2025, Goodchild et al. described a new species, O. mikijuk, from the Nordstrand Point Formation of Devon Island, Nunavut Territory, Canada.

 Paleobiology

 Many features of onychodont anatomy are known only from Onychodus itself.
 As other onychodontiformes, it has a highly kinetic and flexible skull.
 This unusual characteristic was due to the loose attachment of the skull bones, which sometimes overlapped, and were connected only by soft tissue and cartilage.
 Even the braincase was only partially made of bone.

 Other distinctive traits are related to the tusk whorls on the lower jaw.
 Because they could rotate, this was a different method of jaw articulation which did not compare with primitive ray-finned fish.
 The lower jaw was entirely articulated with cartilage, without an intermediate structure between the opposite sides, allowing the separation of the bones when prey was struck.
 Moreover, the loose articulation caused lateral movement, making the tusk walls move out of alignment.
 The parts of the lower jaw would have rotated inwards upon closing in order for the tusk whorls to fit exactly into the hollow spaces in the upper jaw.
 It is suggested that a ligament attachment and retractor mechanism existed in a pit under the tusk whorl, a unique condition in vertebrates.
 The capacity of the teeth on the lower jaw to fit with the tooth rows in the upper jaw, upon closure, kept the tusk whorls in place.